- FoodSearcher Tool

 Dates have always been an important food source in Middle Eastern communities, and they play a significant role in the Muslim tradition of Ramadan.
 Ramadan lasts for approximately one month every year and includes daily fasting for adults from dawn to sunset.
 Each evening, a fast-breaking meal called an iftar is enjoyed, and dates in many forms are available (Moskin, 2015).

-In the United States, California is the leading date-growing state, producing more than 90 percent of the nation’s total.
-Most of that production takes place in the Coachella Valley of Southern California (Morehouse, 2013), and the principal date palm grown is the “Deglet Noor” (Chao & Devanand, 2012).
+In the United States, California is the leading date-growing state, producing a majority of the nation’s total.
+Most of that production takes place in the Coachella Valley of Southern California (Morehouse, 2013)

-Egypt is the world’s largest producer of dates, followed by Iran, Saudi Arabia, Algeria and Iraq (“Production of Top” – FAOSTAT, 2015).
+Egypt is the world’s largest producer of dates, followed by Iran, Algeria, Saudi Arabia, and United Arab Emirates (“Production of Top” – FAOSTAT, 2021).

 Exports/Imports/United States Consumption

-In the same market year, the United States imported 102.5 million pounds of fresh dates valued at $56.8 million, with the majority of imports coming from Tunisia, Israel, and Pakistan.
-In addition, the United States imported 371,000 pounds of prepared or preserved dates valued at $460,000, with the majority of imports coming from Tunisia (“Fruit and Tree” - ERS, 2015).
+In the same market year, the United States imported 59.3 million pounds of fresh dates valued at $85.4 million, with the majority of imports coming from Mexico, Tunisia and Algeria.
+In addition, the United States imported 1 million pounds of prepared or preserved dates valued at $1.1 million, with the majority of imports coming from Tunisia (“Fruit and Tree” - ERS, 2023).

 In their place of origin, date palms grow in areas that have continual groundwater and hot and dry conditions during the timeframe after pollination up to harvesting.
 This particular reason is why date palms have grown so well in areas such as the Coachella Valley (Chao & Krueger, 2007).
 Unfortunately, though, California has been in its fourth year of a severe drought in 2016 (Ross, 2016).
 This has led to the overdraft (more water pumped out than percolated back in) of many groundwater basins across the state, including the basin within the Coachella Valley.
 Fortunately, education and replenishment systems are in place to alleviate this issue, assuring continued water for all domestic and commercial consumers throughout the Coachella Valley (“Groundwater Replenishment” – Coachella Valley Water District, 2016).
 Like many plants, date palms can live through periods of drought, however, for commercial production, they require approximately 64 to 83 inches of water per year for appropriate yields (Pittenger, et al, 2009).